foldedtoad/eddystone/README.md

 ```

-**Builder Example**
+**"Builder" Example**
 Below is an example of the output from the "builder" make process.
-This builds a "unified" firmware hex file, which consolidates the softdevice, appplication, and bootloader components into a single hex file image.
-This one unified hexfile can them be flashed onto the device in a single operation.
+This builds a "unified" firmware hexfile, which consolidates the softdevice, appplication, and bootloader components into a single hexfile image.

+The final product of the "builder" is a versioned hexfile: unified_debug_1449000685.hex in example below.

+This single unified hexfile can then be flashed onto the device in a single operation.
 This is often needed for high-volume, production manufacturability.
 It is also usefull for just getting all the firmware parts initially onto the PCA10028 device.

 ```
 knots:nrf51_sdk_v8 robin$ cd eddystone/fw/builder
 knots:builder robin$ make clean